Archaeplastida: Taxonomy

 Various names have been given to the group.
 Some authors have simply referred to the group as plants or Plantae.
 However, the name Plantae is ambiguous, since it has also been applied to less inclusive clades, such as Viridiplantae and embryophytes.
 To distinguish, the larger group is sometimes known as Plantae sensu lato ("plants in the broad sense").

 To avoid ambiguity, other names have been proposed.
 Primoplantae, which appeared in 2004, seems to be the first new name suggested for this group.
 Another name applied to this node is Plastida, defined as the clade sharing "plastids of primary (direct prokaryote) origin [as] in Magnolia virginiana Linnaeus 1753".

-Although many studies have suggested the Archaeplastida form a monophyletic group, a 2009 paper argues that they are in fact paraphyletic.
-The enrichment of novel red algal genes in a recent study demonstrates a strong signal for Plantae (Archaeplastida) monophyly and an equally strong signal of gene sharing history between the red/green algae and other lineages.
-This study provides insight on how rich mesophilic red algal gene data are crucial for testing controversial issues in eukaryote evolution and for understanding the complex patterns of gene inheritance in protists.

 The name Archaeplastida was proposed in 2005 by a large international group of authors (Adl et al.), who aimed to produce a classification for the eukaryotes which took into account morphology, biochemistry, and phylogenetics, and which had "some stability in the near term."
 They rejected the use of formal taxonomic ranks in favour of a hierarchical arrangement where the clade names do not signify rank.
 Thus, the phylum name 'Glaucophyta' and the class name 'Rhodophyceae' appear at the same level in their classification.
 The divisions proposed for the Archaeplastida are shown below in both tabular and diagrammatic form.